TheBookKnight/python_google/README.md

 Note: I used [PyCharm IDE](https://www.jetbrains.com/pycharm/) as it's easy to import necessary libraries and has an isolated virtual environment.

+It also has linting rules to ensure what you code follows PEP 8

 ## Step 1: Ensure correct dependencies are installed

 See the attached *requirements.txt*